Prof Alice König

 Research areas

 Alice's work on Frontinus has led to her wider study of Flavian, Nervan, Trajanic and Hadrianic literature.
-In particular, she has led a ground-breaking research project looking at literary and cultural interactions in the first-second centuries CE.
+In particular, she directed a ground-breaking research project looking at literary and cultural interactions in the first and second centuries CE.
 Begun in 2011, the ‘Literary Interactions’ project has produced two field-changing volumes: one (co-edited with Christopher Whitton) focused on Latin literary and socio-literary interactions, 96-138 CE; and the other (co-edited with Rebecca Langlands and James Uden) looked at cross-cultural interactions between different communities of readers and writers in the Roman empire, 96-235 CE.
 The aim in both volumes was to refresh intertextuality studies by experimenting with new ways of articulating and studying intertextuality, interdiscursivity and cultural interactions.
 Both contribute to the wider study of literary communities and cultural interaction across the Roman empire and both make significant methodological contributions to the study of intertextuality in multiple disciplines.

 This research has inspired a number of outreach projects.
-Since 2019, Alice has been working with professional theatre company NMT Automatics, first on the development of their 2022 play, 'Tempus Fugit: Troy and Us', which fuses ancient and modern war stories to look critically at our habits of visualising male and female roles in military contexts, and more recently on a new play about peace and post-conflict recovery.
+Since 2019, Alice has been working with professional theatre company NMT Automatics, first on the development of their 2022 play, 'Tempus Fugit: Troy and Us', which fuses ancient and modern war stories to look critically at our habits of visualising male and female roles in military contexts, and more recently on a new play about peace and post-conflict recovery, provisionally titled Rena.
 She has also run workshops for theatre, film and documentary makers, discussing different approaches to dramatising war on stage and screen.
 She has run workshops for civilians, looking at the influence of past war stories on modern understandings of conflict; and she draws directly on her research when contributing to regular training courses for British Armed Forces.

 The podcast series has led to a range of new collaborations, including with visual artists, conflict photographers, modern military strategists and NGOs, including Never Such Innocence.
 Alice is currently developing a new strand of research in partnership with academics in a range of disciplines (in particular, critical security studies, peace studies, childhood studies, and futures literacy) which will look specifically at the forces that shape children's habits of visualising war, and the impact which children's voices can have in shaping how adults approach both war and peace.

-In addition to the projects mentioned above, Alice has published on Vitruvius’ De Architectura; Martial, Epigrams10; Tacitus’ Agricola; Pliny the Younger’s Letters Bk 10; the Tactics of Aelianus Tacticus and Arrian; the didactics of the Latin exempla tradition; Latin military writing; and Roman civil war.
+In addition to the projects mentioned above, Alice has published on Vitruvius’ De Architectura; Martial, Epigrams 10; Tacitus’ Agricola; Pliny the Younger’s Letters Bk 10; the Tactics of Aelianus Tacticus and Arrian; the didactics of the Latin exempla tradition; Latin military writing; and Roman civil war.

 She has contributed several times to BBC Radio 4’s In Our Time programme, and is regularly commissioned to write more ‘popular’ pieces (e.g. programme notes for the Baverian State Opera’s recent production of Handel’s Agrippina; entries for exhibition catalogues; articles for Ancient Warfare Magazine and The Scotsman).

 As a member of the RSE Young Academy of Scotland Alice was involved in a range of cross-disciplinary projects that are addressing some of the most challenging issues facing society in Scotland and beyond: for example, on the principles for Responsible Debate, Human Rights and Academic Freedom, and the Future of Tertiary Education in Scotland.
 These projects draw on and feed into her academic research.
+Alice now co-directs the Centre for Responsible Debate.

 Selected publications